dd483/ORIE4741_teamproject/README.md

 This is a repository for our ORIE 4741 class project.

-Project Name: Racial Bias in Civilian-Officer Interactions
+Project Name: Racial Bias in Civilian-Officer Outcomes Project Members:

-Project Members:

 Elina Hvirtsman <eh582@cornell.edu>